 Taking Action Against Advisor Misconduct

-Bring suspicious investment activity to the attention of the BC Securities Commission by contacting BCSC Inquiries.
-You can report suspicious activity anonymously through the Report a Scam form.
-Remember to keep records in case you need to make a complaint or take legal action.
+Bring suspicious activity to the attention of the BCSC by contacting BCSC Inquiries.
+You can also report your concerns through our online Complaint Form.
+Remember to keep records in case you need to take legal action.